...

 Motivational Interviewing Statistics

-One research published by the (NCBI) National Center for Biotechnology Information provided a systematic review and meta-analysis of randomized controlled trials using motivational interviewing as the intervention.
+A study from the National Center for Biotechnology Information (NCBI) reviewed and analyzed randomized controlled trials.
+This research focused on using motivational interviewing as the main method.

 1